ios12checker/Windows-Maintenance-Tool/README.md

 **Save detailed reports:**
 - Export System Info, Network Info, and Driver List to your Desktop or a custom folder

+**Driver & device maintenance:**
+- Enumerate all drivers in the Driver Store using fast pnputil parsing
+- **Old Driver Cleanup:**
+  - Groups drivers by package (OriginalFileName + Provider)
+  - Keeps the newest version in each group and marks older duplicates as removal candidates
+- **Mandatory driver backup before cleanup:**
+  - Automatically exports all drivers with `pnputil /export-driver *` to a timestamped `DriverBackup_…` folder on the Desktop
+  - Reuses an existing backup if it already contains at least as many driver INF files as the current system
+  - No deletions are performed if backup or verification fails
+- **Driver restore:**
+  - Built-in “Restore Drivers from Backup” option
+  - Re-imports all drivers from a selected `DriverBackup_…` folder using `pnputil /add-driver ... /subdirs /install`

 **Registry tools:**
 - Safe cleanup, backup, and corruption scan
 - Menu-driven, stable registry cleaning:
   - List “safe to delete” entries (IE40, IE4Data, DirectDrawEx, etc.)
   - Bulk delete all safe entries
-  - Easy backup & restore with versioned .reg files
+  - Easy backup & restore with versioned `.reg` files

-**DNS-Adblock management:**
+**DNS / hosts-based Adblock management:**
-- Block ad/tracker domains with hosts file (adblock/mirrors included)
+- Block ad/tracker domains with a curated hosts file (multiple mirrors supported)
+- Automatic backup of the existing hosts file before changes
-- Improved handling of locked files, better messaging, multiple backup/restore
+- Improved handling of locked files and clearer status/error messages

 **Firewall Manager:**
 - Built-in menu-driven PowerShell Firewall Manager
 - Manage firewall rules, enable/disable Windows Firewall directly from the tool

-**.NET RollForward Settings (New in v3.6.0):**
+**.NET RollForward Settings:**
 - Lets the system use a specific .NET version (SDK/runtime)
 - Reduces the need to install multiple .NET runtimes

-**Shortcut Fixer (New in v3.6.0):**
+**Shortcut Fixer:**
-- Automatic shortcut repair
+- Automatic shortcut repair for broken Start Menu / desktop shortcuts
-- Menu reorganized (options 30 and 0 moved to the end for better structure)
+- Menu reorganized so “exit” and global options sit at the end for better structure

 **Menu-driven and user-friendly:**
-- More return-to-menu options added (v3.6.0)
 - All functions accessible from a clear main menu—no PowerShell experience needed
-- Support/help, Discord/GitHub contact, openable with a single key press
+- More consistent “return to menu” behavior across tools
+- Built-in support/help, Discord/GitHub contact links
+- **Developer Options submenu:**
+  - **Dry Run mode:** simulate menu actions without touching the system, with a visible “DRY RUN ENABLED” banner in the main menu
+  - **Dev Mode:** extra diagnostics and a “DEV MODE ENABLED” banner so you always see when you are in test mode

 **Windows Activation:**
-- Thanks to the [MAS (Microsoft Activation Script)](https://massgrave.dev) project, Windows and Office activation support is now integrated into this tool.
+- Thanks to the [MAS (Microsoft Activation Script)](https://massgrave.dev) project, Windows and Office activation support is integrated as an **optional** tool
-- Full credit goes to the Massgrave team for maintaining and developing MAS.
-This project does not modify or redistribute MAS — it only provides a convenient way to access it.
+- Full credit goes to the Massgrave team for maintaining and developing MAS
+- This project does not modify or redistribute MAS — it only provides a convenient way to download and run it
-- A clear warning and confirmation step has been added to ensure that users review the documentation and accept responsibility before running the script.
+- Clear warning and confirmation step ensures users read the documentation and accept responsibility before running the script

-**Portable & safe:**
+**Portable & safe (for personal use):**
-- Runs from USB, no install or admin deployment required
+- Runs from any folder or USB drive, no installation required
-- No third-party dependencies or internet downloads required (except optional winget)
+- Automatically relaunches itself with a **temporary process-scoped ExecutionPolicy bypass** when needed, so no code-signing certificate is required
+- Core maintenance features can run offline; some modules (winget, MAS, DoH profiles, hosts adblock) use the internet when invoked

 ---